The Development of Piano Writing on Nocturnes Since John Field

 “His music is some of the most beautiful ever written.
 The nature of his genius defies classification.”

-It is a mark of Chopin’s genius in this miniature form that the nocturne soon became an established genre of piano writing, and composers continue to write piano nocturnes to this day.
+It is a mark of Chopin’s genius in this miniature form that the nocturne soon became an established genre of piano repertoire, and composers continue to write piano nocturnes to this day.
 Notable successors include Schumann’s Nachtstϋcke (‘Night Pieces’), a quartet of disturbing character pieces in which “One sees more eyes and owls than stars” (Franz Liszt) and which reflect the dark passionate heart of Romanticism rather than its intimate lyricism.
 Liszt himself took up the form in his Liebestraum (‘dreams of love’).
 Based on poems by Ludwig Uhland and Ferdinand Freiligrath, each describes a different type of love: exalted, erotic and mature.

 For the sensitive, romantically-inclined Gabriel Fauré, the nocturne was a form very close to his heart, and his piano nocturnes portray a sublimated musical introspection, enchanted by the solitude of night-time.
 His thirteen pieces in the genre vary in form and content but definitely take their cue from Chopin.
 Fauré’s compatriot Francis Poulenc also wrote a series of eight nocturnes, which roughly span a decade (1929-1938), but unlike Chopin’s or Fauré’s, Poulenc’s nocturnes are not romantic tone-poems but characterful evocations of night-scenes and sound-images of public and private activities.
 No. 2, for example, depicts the charm and innocence of a girls’ dancing party, while in No. 4 night-time bells chime across the empty town.

-Benjamin Britten – Night Piece (Notturno)
+Benjamin Britten: Night Piece (Notturno) (Stephen Hough, piano)

-This depiction of nocturnal activities was taken up by composers such as Bartok and Britten who both used the nocturne form to imitate of the twittering of birds and scurrying and croaking of other nocturnal creatures.
+This depiction of nocturnal activities was taken up by composers such as Bartók and Britten who both used the nocturne form to imitate of the twittering of birds and scurrying and croaking of other nocturnal creatures.
 Here the tranquillity and meditative quietude of Chopin’s nocturnal soundworld is exchanged for one which is rather more unsettling and suspenseful.

 The American composer Samuel Barber wrote a Nocturne subtitled ‘Homage to John Field’, based on the old ideas of Field and Chopin, complete with fioriture, but written in an evolving lyrical style appropriate for its time.

 Contemporary composers of the nocturne include Peter Sculthorpe (1929-2014), whose Night Pieces are truly “miniature miniatures”, fleeting works of beguiling yet evocative simplicity.
 British composer Richard Causton’s ‘Night Piece’ for solo piano is a short encore work based on the clarinet solo from the slow movement of Mozart’s Clarinet Concerto.
-Premiered in 2014, it harks back to Bartok and Britten in its spare scoring and thoughtful sonorities which explore the timbre and resonance of the piano rather than its melodic capabilities, and like all piano nocturnes before it, it is a brief yet expressive work.
+Premiered in 2014, it harks back to Bartók and Britten in its spare scoring and thoughtful sonorities which explore the timbre and resonance of the piano rather than its melodic capabilities, and like all piano nocturnes before it, it is a brief yet expressive work.